DLibatique/CLAS199-S20/_pages/5-creative.md

 2. The content of the pitch must answer the following questions:
     1. What is the topic that you’d like to write about?
     2. What are at least two examples of primary or secondary sources that you would use in writing about it?
     3. Who is the intended audience for your *Eidolon* piece?
 The general public?
 Other college students?
-People who are knowledgeable about the Roman world?
-People who know nothing about the Roman world?
+People who are knowledgeable about the Greco-Roman world?
+People who know nothing about the Greco-Roman world?
 3. The pitch’s length should be about 2-3 pp. double spaced.
 4. Submit the pitch via the [Upload Portal](https://forms.gle/f8Di83KNNAr2eGeW8).